humbertoarndt/FdF/logbook.md

 ## VNC
 Since the project requires an interface I discovered that I need to use a VNC in order to make it works.
 So what is a VNC?

 VNC stands for Virtual Network Computing.
-It is a cross-platform screen sharing system that was created to remotely control another computer using (Remote Frame Buffer protocol)[https://en.wikipedia.org/wiki/RFB_protocol/].
+It is a cross-platform screen sharing system that was created to remotely control another computer using [Remote Frame Buffer protocol](https://en.wikipedia.org/wiki/RFB_protocol/).
 It transmits the keyboard and mouse input from one computer to another, relaying the graphical-screen updates, over network.

 [Read more](http://www.remoteaccess.org/what-is-a-vnc/)